AlexanderKolberg/node-weather-cli/README.md

 ## About The Project

-A simple weather CLI using OpenWeather and mapbox APIs
+A simple weather CLI using OpenWeather and mapbox APIs using ECMAScript modules (ESM) in Node

 <p align="right">(<a href="#top">back to top</a>)</p>